bruce30262/docker-misc/README.md

-# dockerhub
+# docker-misc
-some lazy script. maybe for autobuild in the future
+Some lazy script.
+Also for autobuild in dockerhub.